runekaagaard/mcp-redmine/README.md

 **Status: Works great and is in daily use without any known bugs.**

+**Status2: I just added the package to PyPI and updated the usage instructions.
+Please report any issues :)**

 Let Claude be your Redmine assistant!
 MCP Redmine connects Claude Desktop to your Redmine instance, allowing it to:

 - Search and browse projects and issues